Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Results

 These results suggest, as expected, that the significance framework of uncertainty results in a greater difference between the lower-uncertainty and higher-uncertainty treatments in the likelihood of accepting the proposed bus line, than the Bayesian framework.
-Recall that the underlying distribution of the effect size was created in the mathematically equivalent way between the significance and Bayesian treatments.
-In other words, the difference must be driven by the different framing of these mathematically equivalent distributions between the significance and Bayesian frameworks.
-Under their lower-uncertainty scenario, both frameworks produce the posterior prediction of the similarly high predicted likelihood of participants choosing to adopt the policy (see section 7 in the supplemental documents for the plots).\footnote{One puzzling finding is that the proportion of those deciding to adopt the policy was larger in the group shown lower uncertainty under the Bayesian framework than in the group shown lower uncertainty under the significance framework (.91 against .82).
+Recall that the p-value and the Bayesian probability per degree of uncertainty (lower vs. higher) were defined so that they mathematically corresponded to each other.
+This suggest that the difference must be driven by the different theoretical framing of these mathematically corresponding quantities.
+Under their lower-uncertainty scenarios, both frameworks produce the posterior predictions of similarly high predicted likelihood of participants choosing to adopt the policy (see section 7 in the supplemental documents for the plots).\footnote{One puzzling finding is that the proportion of those deciding to adopt the policy was larger in the group shown lower uncertainty under the Bayesian framework than in the group shown lower uncertainty under the significance framework (0.91 against 0.82).
 It is unclear exactly why, apart from a random chance.
 Future research could try to replicate this finding.
 This point, however, does not affect the main conclusion that the Bayesian framework enabled participants to see the continuous nature of uncertainty more clearly than the significance framework.} This implies the significance framework was prone to leading the participants to (mis)understand statistical insignificance is evidence for the absence of an effect.

+It might be argued that actually the significance framework enabled participants to see the continuous nature of uncertainty more clearly than the Bayesian framework.
+However, such an argument is inconsistent with the existing behavioral literature that has found that a continuous, numerical probability scale enables people to see and use the measure of uncertainty more accurately than a discrete, verbal scale \autocites[e.g.,][]{Mandel2021, McShane2016, McShane2017, Mislavsky2021, Friedman2018}.